 Born to a poor family in Nongpok Kakching village about 20 kilometres from Imphal, Mirabai was the youngest among six siblings.

 In 2004, a 9-year-old Mirabai Chanu saw Kunjarani Devi's performance at the Olympics and that was enough to inspire the young girl.

 The talent was always there.
 Even as a child she would surprise her siblings with her strength, while collecting firewood from a nearby hill with her elder brother Saikhom Sanatomba Meitei.
-He recalls,